bright/new-www/_posts/2017-11-29-introducing-cloudform-tame-aws-cloudformation-templates.md

 But this is not the end.
 With `cloudform` (or actually with TypeScript) we can go further:
 1. Nothing stops us from using TypeScript-level variables, functions or conditions to build up our objects from reusable, configurable parts.
 1. We can split the template definition into multiple files.
+1. We can get rid of all the magic strings using an object that predefines the resource names and reference it from the actual template.
 1. We can apply all the available refactoring techniques to keep our definitions tidy and easy to use.

 With `cloudform`'s syntax our ~2.5k lines of JSON was reduced to ~1k lines of TypeScript object definitions.